asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/New-SIP-channel-driver/New-SIP-Channel-Driver-Architecture/Event-Subscription-and-Publication-Design.md

 pageid: 22773838
 ---

-!!! warning
-    This page is a work in progress.
-Please do not make comments on this until this warning is removed
+/// warning | This page is a work in progress.

-[//]: # (end-warning)
+///

 Asterisk's SIP implementation has a need for supporting RFC 3265's event subscription system since the original `chan_sip` had support for it.